ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 <p></p>
 <p></p>

-%% Rest assured
+%% Rest assured, almost complete.

 ---

-## Congratulations
+## Congratulations!

 :::{card}
 Those who made it this far have negotiated some of the most complex sequences of this tutorial.
-If you are reading this, it is either because you were curious and you jumped ahead, or that you were determined to finish.
+If you are reading this, it is either because you were curious and you jumped ahead, or you were determined to finish.
 Both traits are admirable.
-Congratulations.
+If it is the first, jump in.
+If it is the second, congratulations!

 :::